GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 This section answers common questions about external extensions.

-### Will the methodology for allowing a "pre-install" still be supported by Google Chrome from M33 onwards?
+### Is "pre-install" still supported by Google Chrome?

-Yes, but only as an install from a Chrome Web Store `update_URL`, not from a local CRX file path.
+Yes, but only as an install from a Chrome Web Store `update_url`, not from a local CRX file path.
+For more information, see [App and Extension policies][extension-policies].

 ### What are some common mistakes when installing with the preferences file? {: #faq-preference }